Celebrating Christmas in Europe

 The “bad” kids

-The possibility of a lump of coal did not serve as much of deterrent as my parents probably would’ve liked.
+The possibility of a lump of coal did not serve as much of a deterrent as my parents probably would’ve liked.
 However, Krampus totally has the potential for keeping a kid on the straight and narrow.
 He’s the scary looking fellow who goes around with Santa Claus.
 If you’re good, you get presents.
 If you’re bad, you get abducted!
 I don’t know who came up with this twisted idea, but it’s pretty awesome.

 Dating back to medieval times, this allowed locals to bring their handcrafted goods to market.
 People could get all their shopping done in one location without having to travel great distances for unique gifts and holiday decorations.
 With the music, small fires and mulled wine, you can’t help but get in the holiday spirit.
+Sadly, COVID-19 has put these markets on pause, but there are ways to bring the magic of Christmas markets home to you this year.

 This began in the U.K. in the Middle Ages.
 Alms boxes were put out to collect money for the poor.
 On Dec.
 26, the boxes were opened, usually by the church, and the contents were distributed to the less fortunate.
 Today, it’s somewhat more of the equivalent to America’s Black Friday.